liffiton/FloatingCircles/README.md

 # Floating Circles

-Floating Circles is a Roku screensaver created by Mark Liffiton
+Floating Circles is a Roku screensaver created by Mark Liffiton.

 ## Privacy Policy